Polygala (Yuan Zhi)

 Memory enhancement in healthy adults (BT-11 RCT)

-Lee 2009 (PMID 19429065, Phytomedicine) randomized double-blind placebo-controlled parallel-group study in healthy Korean adults given BT-11 (Polygala tenuifolia root extract) capsules 3x daily for 4 weeks.
-Verbal memory (Korean version California Verbal Learning Test) and working memory (Self-Ordered Pointing Test) measured.
-RESULT: BT-11 improved memory in healthy humans vs placebo.
-Foundational human trial supporting cognitive enhancement claim.
+A randomized double-blind placebo-controlled parallel-group study in healthy adults given BT-11 (Polygala tenuifolia root extract) capsules found BT-11 improved verbal and working memory vs placebo.
+A foundational human trial supporting the cognitive enhancement claim.

 Cognitive enhancement in elderly (BT-11 RCT)

-Shin 2009 (PMID 19699261, Phytother Res) randomized double-blind placebo-controlled comparison in elderly humans given BT-11 (n=28) vs placebo (n=25).
-CERAD (Consortium to Establish a Registry for Alzheimer's Disease Assessment Packet) and MMSE used.
-RESULT: Total CERAD scores significantly more increased in BT-11 group than placebo.
-Demonstrates extension of cognitive benefit to elderly population — directly relevant to age-related cognitive decline application.
+A randomized double-blind placebo-controlled comparison in elderly adults given BT-11 vs placebo found total CERAD scores significantly more increased in the BT-11 group than placebo.
+This extends the cognitive benefit to an elderly population — directly relevant to age-related cognitive decline.

 Alzheimer's disease (TCM combination evidence)

-Zhang 2024 systematic review (PMC10815298) of Polygala tenuifolia + Acorus tatarinowii combination for Alzheimer's disease included multiple Chinese RCTs.
-Outcomes: MMSE, ADL, ADAS-cog.
-Combination showed efficacy improvements over control conditions in pooled analysis.
-Limited by Chinese RCT methodology concerns and combination-product attribution issues — but provides supporting context for TCM cognitive use.
+A systematic review of Polygala tenuifolia + Acorus tatarinowii combination for Alzheimer's disease pooled multiple Chinese RCTs (outcomes: MMSE, ADL, ADAS-cog) and showed efficacy improvements over control.
+Limited by Chinese RCT methodology concerns and combination-product attribution, but provides supporting context for TCM cognitive use.

 Sedative and anxiolytic activity (traditional)